THE SHOW: Once Upon a Time

 THE MOMENT: Sheriff Graham kisses Emma in a tragic moment.

-Since the Fall season is soon approaching, I thought I’d flash back to a moment from season 1 of Once Upon a Time.
-For sure, the jury is still split on this show, you either love it, hate it or are stuck in the middle, but I think most of us can find common ground in the quality of the moment I’m about to discuss.
+Since the Fall season is approaching, I thought I’d flashback to a moment from season 1 of Once Upon a Time.
+For sure, the jury is still split on this show.
+You either love it, hate it, or are stuck in the middle, but I think most of us can find common ground in the quality of the moment I’m about to discuss.

 RELATED: Take a look at Autumn’s Top 20 Fairy Tale Films.

-Yet despite the why hanging in the minds of the audience, it was a truly passionate scene.
+Yet despite the why hanging in the audience’s minds, it was a truly passionate scene.

 So, there you have it.
-This scene and Graham’s following death may be one of the most wonderful and yet tragic moments in recent television history.
-I know I was truly upset at the aftermath.
-But, at least we were able to enjoy it while it lasted.
+This scene and Graham’s subsequent death may be one of the most wonderful and yet tragic moments in recent television history.
+I know I was truly upset at the aftermath, but at least we were able to enjoy it while it lasted.